Vegan chocolate rugelach recipe with delicate layers of pastry! This post includes step-by-step pictures of how to make rugelach.

 How to make chocolate rugelach: Method 1

-This first method of making chocolate rugelach is easy, quick and results in a slightly layered pastry.
+There are two ways to assemble this rugelach recipe.
+This first method is easy, quick and results in a slightly layered pastry.

-These vegan chocolate rugelach look elegant, cute and didn’t need much effort!
-Place them on a lined baking tray and let them rest – you’ve worked them hard and you’ve worked hard yourself!
+These vegan chocolate rugelach are elegant, cute and didn't need much effort!
+Place them on a lined baking tray and let them rest.
+You've worked with the dough enough and you've worked enough yourself!

 How to make chocolate rugelach: Method 2

-The second and more lengthy way of making vegan rugelach is where you ‘laminate’ or fold layers of chocolate into the dough.
-It’s easy but just takes a bit of time – here are pictures to walk you through the process.
+Using the same rugelach recipe, the second assembly method is more time-consuming.
+Basically, you 'laminate' or fold layers of chocolate into the dough.
+It's easy but just takes a bit of time - here are pictures to walk you through the process.

-Repeat the steps above (spread chocolate ganache on two thirds of the dough and fold).
+Repeat the spreading/folding steps above.
+So, spread chocolate ganache on two thirds of the dough and fold.
 Set aside and chill the dough.